-The size of the Committee is determined by a resolution of the Company's Board of Directors within a range of three to seven people.
-According to the Regulation on the Nomination and Remuneration Committee, this Committee' should be solely comprised of independent directors.
+The size of the Committee is determined by a resolution of the Board of Directors and may range from three to seven people.
+According to the Regulation on the Audit and Sustainable Development Committee, this Committee should be solely comprised of independent directors.
+If this is impossible for objective reasons, the majority of the Committee members should be comprised of independent directors, while the rest of the committee members may be members of the Board of Directors who are not the chairman or members of the Company's Management Board.
+The Committee may only be chaired by an independent director.